erlangsters/build-erlang/README.md

 support for versions of Erlang/OTP when they get old.
 Therefore, as time passes, support for those versions are simply dropped.

-The current supported Erlang/OTP versions are:
+The current supported versions are:

-- Erlang 25.x
+- Erlang/OTP 25.x
-- Erlang 26.x
+- Erlang/OTP 26.x
-- Erlang 27.x
+- Erlang/OTP 27.x
+- Erlang/OTP 28.x

 No rule is defined to decide on those supported versions.
 It's simply decided based on what's commonly needed by the community.